Connect with us

 Professor Dame Karen Holford, Chief Executive and Vice-Chancellor at Cranfield University and Professor Shitij Kapur, Vice-Chancellor & President of King’s College London.

-King’s Vice-Chancellor, Professor Shitij Kapur, described the move as “a delicate step to bring some of the best of the UK to compete with the best of the world,” while Professor Dame Karen Holford, Vice-Chancellor of Cranfield University, called the proposal “an exciting proposition” that would combine both universities’ strengths in service of society.
+King’s Vice-Chancellor, Professor Shitij Kapur, described the move as “a deliberate step to bring some of the best of the UK to compete with the best of the world,” while Professor Dame Karen Holford, Vice-Chancellor of Cranfield University, called the proposal “an exciting proposition” that would combine both universities’ strengths in service of society.

 Lord Patrick Vallance, Minister of State for Science, Innovation, Research and Nuclear said the merger held “huge potential” for UK research capability and the Oxford–Cambridge Growth Corridor, describing the proposed combined university as “an extraordinarily powerful university.”